-There are too many abbreviations and acronyms out there.
+RevOps vs. FinOps: there are too many abbreviations and acronyms out there.
 This is true across all industries, but it’s especially true in the SaaS world.
-While it can certainly seem daunting to keep up with the never ending iterations of job titles and organizational frameworks, some are actually worth taking the time to familiarize yourself with.
-In this article, we’ll dive into some of the most hotly debated abbreviations out there–RevOps, short for Revenue Operations and FinOps, short for Financial Operations.
+While it can certainly seem daunting to keep up with the never-ending iterations of job titles and organizational frameworks, some are actually worth taking the time to familiarize yourself with.
+In this article, we’ll dive into some of the most hotly debated abbreviations out there–RevOps, short for Revenue Operations, and FinOps, short for Financial Operations.

 What You’ll Learn:

 - When you should implement each